RealFaviconGenerator/rfg-api-php-demo/README.md

 rfg-api-php-demo
 ================

-A sample PHP project to demonstrate the RealFaviconGenerator API.
+A sample PHP project to demonstrate the <a href="http://realfavicongenerator.net/api">RealFaviconGenerator API</a>.

 How to use it
 -------------